Our Services

 Published on: 2/24/2026

-A heart murmur is an extra whooshing sound from turbulent blood flow.
-Many are innocent, but some signal valve disease, congenital defects, infections, or heart muscle thickening and should be evaluated with a stethoscope exam and often an echocardiogram.
+A heart murmur is an extra whooshing sound caused by turbulent blood flow through the heart.
+While many murmurs are innocent, others can signal valve disease, congenital heart defects, infections, or thickened heart muscle (hypertrophic cardiomyopathy), and typically require a stethoscope exam and echocardiogram for evaluation.

 Let's break down what a heart murmur actually is, why it happens, and what medically appropriate next steps look like.